 Vice Mayor Moss indicated that the attendance at this meeting is not any reflection of anything other than the Commission went until midnight last night and this is a spillover from last night's meeting.
 If the Commission decides to change the time it will be posted like, every other meeting is and people will know about the meetings.
 In addition, there are senior residents who cannot drive at night so the time change would allow them to participate at one day time meeting.
-He cited last night's meeting as a perfect example if the meeting had started at 1:00 p.m. perhaps there would not be a need to have the meeting continue to the next day.
-He would rather sit for a longer period from 1:00 p.m. on, instead of breaking up the meeting at midnight only to come back the following morning.
+He cited last night's meeting as a perfect example if the meeting had started at 1:00 p.m. perhaps there would not be a need to have the meeting at midnight only to come back the following morning.
 This could be done as an experiment and see how it goes, and if it does not go well, the Commission has the ability to change to any time they desire.